etkecc/buscarron/sub/ext/etkecc/testdata/byos.questions.md

 We got your order and have some questions before the setup.

 Server: please, create a VPS with any Debian-based distro.
 Minimal comfortable configuration for a basic Matrix server: 1vCPU, 2GB RAM.
-Add our SSH key (https://etke.cc/ssh.key) to your server, send us your server's IP address, the username (with permissions to call sudo), and password (if set).
+Add our SSH keys (https://etke.cc/ssh.key) to your server, send us your server's IP address, the username (with permissions to call sudo), and password (if set).

 ```